Brokered by Professional Realty Group

 • RiverCity placement activity: actual leased rents, days on market, and applicant counts from our portfolio.

-All figures are estimates based on publicly available sources and our internal data as of April 2026.
+All figures are estimates based on publicly available sources and our internal data as of May 2026.
 Your specific property will vary.

 Want a number for your property?